Andrija Puharich: Career

-While working in Mexico, Puharich married and later divorced Rebecca Alban Hoffberger, the future founder and director of The American Visionary Art Museum.

 Subjects investigated

-D. G. Vinod
+Dhundiraj G. Vinod

-In December, 1952, Puharich invited Hindu mystic D. G. Vinod to one of his channeling sessions.
+In December, 1952, Puharich invited Hindu mystic Dhundiraj G. Vinod (1902—1969) to one of his channeling sessions.
 During the experiment Vinod went into a trance and claimed to have contacted a group of entities calling themselves "The Nine".

 Peter Hurkos

 Puharich was impressed by the stories about the Dutch psychic Peter Hurkos and invited him to the U.S. in 1956 to investigate his alleged abilities.
 Hurkos was studied at Puharich's Glen Cove, Maine, medical research laboratory under what Puharich considered to be controlled conditions.
 The results convinced Puharich that Hurkos had genuine psychic abilities.
 However the experiments were not repeated by other scientists.
 Puharich was described as a "credulous investigator."
 Raymond Buckland has written "with the exception of Dr. Andrija Puharich, not a single recognized psychic investigator has been impressed with Hurkos's performances."

 Uri Geller

 Puharich met Uri Geller in 1971 and endorsed him as a genuine psychic.
 Under hypnosis, Geller claimed he was sent to earth by extraterrestrials from a spaceship 53,000 light years away.
 Geller would later deny the space-fantasy claims, but affirmed there "is a slight possibility that some of my energies do have extraterrestrial connection."

 In 1974, Puharich claimed he had observed Geller transmute base metal into gold by psychic power.

 Puharich also stated that Geller teleported a dog through the walls of his house.
 Martin Gardner wrote as "no expert on fraud was there as an observer" then nobody should take the claim of Puharich seriously.
 His paranormal claims about Geller were criticized by the psychologist David Marks.

 In his biography of Geller, Uri: A Journal of the Mystery of Uri Geller (1974) Puharich claimed that with Geller he had communicated with super intelligent computers from outer space.
 According to Puharich the computers sent messages to warn humanity that a disaster is likely to occur if humans do not change their ways.
 Puharich claimed that extraterrestrial beings had communicated to him that Geller was the chosen savior of humanity and had been given the ability to contact flying saucers and perform paranormal phenomena such as psychokinesis, spoon bending, telepathy and teleportation.
 He also claimed to have experienced poltergeist phenomena with Geller.

 The psychologist Christopher Evans who reviewed the book in the New Scientist, wrote that although Puharich believed in every word he had written, the book was credulous and "those fans of Geller's who might have hoped to have used the book as ammunition to impress the sceptics.
 They will be the most disappointed of all".
 James Randi has written the biography contained "silly theories" but was "both a boost and a millstone to Geller".